Electric vehicle fleet with charging infrastructure

 Research topics

-• Peak loads in grid infrastructure
+• Peak loads in the grid infrastructure

 • Load management systems